sled-rs/sled-rs.github.io/perf.md

 ### the RUM conjecture

-When designing access methods for datastructures, databases, systems, etc... there exists a 3-way trade-off:
+When designing access methods for data structures, databases, systems, etc... there exists a 3-way trade-off:

 * **r**ead overhead